 If you have any questions about ambient light in photography, let us know in the comments.

-Also, we love good news, so if our portrait photography lighting tips have helped you, share that too.
+Also, I love good news, so if my portrait photography lighting tips have helped you, share that too.